PAIDiPaidThis.com

 Your rights under the 2026 CMA vet reforms

 The CMA vet reforms are a set of rules ordered by the Competition and Markets Authority that give UK pet owners specific new rights when dealing with a vet practice, including a written estimate before costly treatment, a fully itemised bill, clearer options over where to buy prescribed medicine, and fairer information about referral pricing.
 Knowing these as rights, rather than as favours a practice might grant you, changes how a conversation about a big bill goes.
-This guide sets each one out plainly, with what you can actually ask for.
+This guide sets each one out plainly, with what you can actually ask for, and where the reforms came from in the first place.

 The quick version